Eating Disorders And Eating Habits: Food Habits & Disordered Eating

 The relationship between eating disorders and eating habits

 Moving away from healthy eating habits toward problematic eating behaviors can be the first sign a person is developing an eating disorder.
-These behaviors can include using weight loss “hacks,” skipping meals or refusing to eat at meals, regularly overeating, and using food consumption or restriction as a way to process negative emotions.
+These habits can include using weight loss “hacks,” skipping meals or refusing to eat at meals, regularly overeating, and using food consumption or restriction as a way to process negative emotions.

 How food choices can impact weight management